face0xff/trop-bon-cadavre/README.md

 ### Features

-* Periodically save the story into a file, in case something wrong happens
 * Add inline keyboard button to slide into the bot's DM
 * Allow players (or only creator) to choose a name for the story
 * Allow receiving split messages at once for longer messages